Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Numerical Results

 \section{Numerical Results}

 In our experiments, we simulate a 1 km$^2$ square service area that is enwrapped around at its borders.
 The CFmMIMO system comprises $N_A = 100$ APs that are uniformly distributed through the considered service area, where each AP has a height of 10 m.
-Every AP has $M_{AP}=8$ antennas and it's maximum allowable transmit power is $\eta_a = 200 mW$.
+Every AP has $M_{AP}=8$ antennas and it's maximum allowable transmit power is $\eta_a = 200$ mW.
 The channel bandwidth $B=20$ MHz with a center frequency $f=1.9$ GHz.
 The length of the coherence interval is assumed to be $\tau_c=200$ samples and the length of the uplink piolt trainig sequences is taken as $\tau_p=32$ samples.
 The URLLC transmission duration is assumed to be $T=5\times 10^{-5}$, while the target block error probability is taken by $\epsilon=10^{-5}$.
-We set the tolerance for the convergence of the power control coefficients vector to be $\delta=10^{-5}$ for both SCO-IIA and SCO-ICBA.
+We set the tolerance for the convergence of the power control coefficients vector to be $\delta=10^{-4}$ for both SCO-IIA and SCO-ICBA.

 We consider the coexistence of 48 GUs along with 12 UAVs.
 The GUs are assumed to be uniformly distributed within the service area and each GU has a height of 1.65 m, while the UAVs are uniformly distributed within the service area at heights that range from 22.5 m to 300m.
-The uplink transmit power of every end user, either a GU or an UAVs, should not exceed $\eta_u = 100 mW$.
+The uplink transmit power of every end user, either a GU or an UAVs, should not exceed $\eta_u = 100$ mW.
+We assume uplink pilot transmit power of every user $\alpha_{p,u}=\tau_p \eta_u = 3200$ mW.
 We assume that each receiver's thermal noise power spectral density, $N_0$, is $-174$ dBm/Hz, and the noise figure, $N_f$ of every receiver is 9 dB.
 Every user $u$, either a GU or an UAV, is served by the 5 APs that has the highest large scale fading coefficients to this user $u$, i.e., $N_{A,u}=5$.

 For the channel model of GUs, we assume an urban environment where the small scale fading is Rayleigh, i.e., the channel from any GU to an AP does not include a line of sight (LOS) component.
 The large scale fading coefficient between GU $g$ and AP $a$, $\beta_{g,a}$ in dB, is simulated as described in \cite{8952782, 3gpp2017further}